Mookie Betts Player Props: Dodgers vs. White Sox

 Mookie Betts At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 63rd, his on-base percentage ranks 20th, and he is 13th in the league in slugging.
+- Among qualified hitters, he ranks 66th in batting average, while his on-base percentage ranks 24th and he is 13th in slugging.

-- Betts is batting .318 with two homers during his last games and is riding a six-game hitting streak.
+- Betts will look to extend his seven-game hitting streak.
+He's batting .333 with one homer during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.